About the Prize

 How to Make a Nomination

-Nominations must be submitted to Ali Prince of the Strauss Center (firstname.lastname@example.org).
+Nominations must be submitted to Ali Prince of the Strauss Center (firstname.lastname@example.org) by October 31, 2020.

 A nomination should include the following: